 This unique program prepares dedicated Christians to work with indigenous populations to establish and manage businesses or community development ventures that help break the cycle of poverty.
-The MBA track includes traditional quantitative business courses while the MS track provides more interdisciplinary courses and electives.
+The MBA track includes traditional quantitative business courses, while the MS track provides more interdisciplinary courses and electives focused on global or urban economic development.